sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 - the `attribute` is not set for this observation (possible for optional attributes) or
 - the `attribute` value for this observation corresponds to the default value.

-The data type for observation value is *number* or *string*.
-The data type for a reported missing observation value is a *null*.
-The index for an `attribute` is the corresponding index in the `values` array of the respective `component` object within the `structure.attributes.series` array.
+The data type for the `measure` value/index is *number*, *string*, *object of localised strings*, arrays of these 3 types or *null*.
+The later is for a reported missing observation value.
+Indexes for `measure` values are of type *integer* and correspond to the indexes in the `values` array of the respective `component` object within the `structure.measures.observation` array.
-It is *null*ed for unused optional `attributes` when the attribute index needs to be included.
+The data type for the `attribute` value/index is *integer*, *number*, *string*, *object of localised strings*, arrays of these 3 types or *null*.
+The later is for unused optional `attributes` when the attribute position in the array needs to be filled.
+Indexes for `attribute` values are of type *integer* and correspond to the indexes in the `values` array of the respective `component` object within the `structure.attributes.observation` array.
+The data type for the `annotation` index is *integer*.
 The index for an `annotation` is the index in the array of `annotations` in the structure field.

 Example: